syd9f/tech-blog/README.md

 Use in terminal

 ## Credits
-Used starter code from Columbia Engineering Coding Bootcamp Module 14 Assignment 18 to set up the views folder.
+Used starter code from Columbia Engineering Coding Bootcamp Module 14 Assignments.
 ## Questions
 Contact for Questions:
  [Github](https://github.com/syd9f)